djhohnstein/GitSecrets/Readme.md

 Search all of Github for each query in regexes.py and write to all_results.txt

-- `python .\gitsecrets.py -g https://github.com -c .\cookies.json`
+- `python .\gitsecrets.py -g https://github.com -c .\cookies.json -d`

 ### Cloning Examples

 Clone every repository from user djhohnstein and run trufflehog on each repo.
 Results will be in `trufflehog/djhohnstein/*.trufflehog`.

-- `python .\gitsecrets.py -g https://github.com -u djhohnstein -c .\cookies.json`
+- `python .\gitsecrets.py -g https://github.com -u djhohnstein -c .\cookies.json -o results.txt -d`